 - The Zero to Landfill Project demonstrates the James Hardie vision for making products efficiently and reducing landfill waste by 50%.

-- The most important feature for green architecture is durability.
+- The most important feature of green architecture is durability.
 For a product to be green, it has to be long-lasting, and able to handle water, heat, and UV radiation.
 Fiber cement does all of these superbly.

-James Hardie is the greenest siding brand
+James Hardie is the Greenest Siding Brand

-The James Hardie Company is so well known, it’s synonymous with Hardie Board siding.
+The James Hardie Company is so well known, that it’s synonymous with Hardie Board siding.
 James Hardie siding choices include:

 - HardiePlank Lap Siding